KSPModStewards/RocketSoundEnhancement/README.md

 ![Rocket Sound Enhancement](https://i.imgur.com/BxRZtv1.png)

-Rocket Sound Enhancement (RSE) is an Audio Plugin Framework Mod that offers modders advance sound effects features not available in stock KSP.
+Rocket Sound Enhancement (RSE) is an Audio Plugin Framework Mod that offers modders advance sound effects features not available in stock Kerbal Space Program.
 It features a robust Layering System for use of multiple sounds just like in other games (eg: FMod).

 By itself, RSE only does Sound Limiting and Muffling.
 You'll need to download a Config Pack Mod in order to have new sounds in your game.